 Many Friends fans champion the on-again, off-again relationship between Ross and Rachel.
 But we'd say the show’s truly iconic relationship is the far more reliable pairing of Monica (Courteney Cox) and Chandler (Matthew Perry).

-Type-A Monica and irrepressibly goofy Chandler couldn’t have been more different.
+Type-A Monica and irrepressible goof Chandler couldn't have been more different.
 But after a seasons-long slow build, they ended up getting together and (in rare sitcom form) staying together.
-Their relationship continued to challenge expectations: Monica was the one who proposed to Chandler (a rare reversal of gender stereotypes) and they adopted kids (twins, in this case).
+Their relationship continued to challenge expectations: Monica was the one who proposed to Chandler (a welcome reversal of gender stereotypes), and they adopted kids (twins, in this case).
 This TV couple showed us that sometimes the love of your life can actually be your best friend.

 Homer and Marge, The Simpsons

-The Simpsons is the longest-running scripted primetime series in U.S. history—which makes the fact that Homer (Dan Castellaneta) and Marge (Julie Kavner) Simpson have been together the entire run that much more impressive.
-Plus, it’s still going strong, and shows no signs of stopping anytime soon!
+The Simpsons is the longest-running scripted primetime series in U.S. history—which makes the fact that Homer (Dan Castellaneta) and Marge Simpson (Julie Kavner) have been together the entire run that much more impressive.
+Plus, the show is still going strong, and shows no signs of stopping any time soon!